 - They need a roost, a high perch to use at night.

-- They need a nesting box too.
+- They need a nesting box too, to lay eggs in, not to sleep.

 - Their night-time residence must be snake proof.